Confidence Intervals Using Turing's Estimator: Simulations and Applications: Simulations

 where $p \in (0,1)$ is a parameter.
 The following is an immediate consequence of the slightly more general Proposition \ref{prop: norm for dyn geo} given below.

 \begin{prop} Let $a=-1/\log(1-p)$.
 We have

 \end{prop}

 This means that the known sufficient conditions for \eqref{eq: asymp normal} and \eqref{eq: asymp ratio normal} do not hold.
-It is not known if $\lim_{n\to\infty} s^2_{r,n}$ exists.
-However, known results about a related quantity lead us to conjecture that it does not, see Theorem 3 in \cite{Zhang:2018}.
+It is not known if $\lim_{n\to\infty} s^2_{r,n}$ exists, although known results about a related quantity lead us to conjecture that it does not, see Theorem 3 in \cite{Zhang:2018}.
 Even if it does exist, the known sufficient conditions for \eqref{eq: asymp Pois} do not hold, see the discussion just below Theorem 2.3 in \cite{Chang:Grabchak:2023}.

 The simulations were performed in a similar manner to those for the discrete uniform distribution.
-We considered the parameter values: $p=0.1, 0.5, 0.9$.
-The results are summarized in the first three rows of Figure \ref{fig: Fixed_Geometric_Normal_vs_Poisson_Plots}.
+We considered the parameter values: $p=0.1, 0.5, 0.9$, and the results are summarized in Figures~\ref{fig:geometric}(a)--(c).
 We can see that the widths converge to $0$, but that the coverage proportions do not approach $0.95$.
 Instead, they appear to be either constant or, in the case of $p=0.9$, they seem to oscillate around a fixed value.
 It may be interesting to note that, in the situations where they oscillate, they seem to do so with a period that appears constant on a log scale.
 We do not know why this is, but it suggests an interesting direction for future work.

 In all cases, the Heuristic CI seems to work very well.
 We can see two situations.
 In the first, the Heuristic CI pretty much always selects one method.
 This happens when $p=0.1$ with $r=0,1,2,3$ and when $p=0.9$ with $r=0,1$.
 In all of these cases, the method that is selected is the best performing one.
-It should be noted that this best method is not always the same.
+It should be noted that this best method is not always the same one.
 Specifically, it is the Normal CI when $p=0.1$ and the Poisson CI when $p=0.9$.

 The other situation, which happens in all of the remaining cases, sees the Heuristic CI significantly outperform the other two.
 For instance, when $r=2$ and $p=0.5$, the Normal and Poisson CIs each have about $75\%$ coverage, while the Heuristic CI is close to $100\%$.
 Clearly, in these cases, the Heuristic CI alternates between the other two, selecting the better CI for the given simulation.